mpizenberg/elm-test-rs/README.md

 so that you can call `elm-test-rs` from anywhere.

-To install elm-test-rs **locally** per project, add elm-test-rs in your `elm-tooling.json` config file and use [`elm-tooling install`][elm-tooling].
+To install elm-test-rs **locally** per project, either run `npm install elm-test-rs` or add elm-test-rs in your `elm-tooling.json` config file and use [`elm-tooling install`][elm-tooling].
-In such case, you'll have to run it via npx: `npx elm-test-rs`.
+In both cases, you'll have to run it via npx: `npx elm-test-rs`.

 To install elm-test-rs **in your CI**, as well as elm and other tools, use this [GitHub action][action].